 Samaritan's Purse staffer shares about his experience as he works in Northern Iraq.

-I was deployed by Samaritan’s Purse to Northern Iraq in late January to perform a rapid assessment and design a Water, Sanitation, and Hygiene (WASH) program to aid the people who have fled from the Islamic State of Iraq and Syria.
+March, 2015—I was deployed by Samaritan’s Purse to northern Iraq in late January to perform a rapid assessment and design a Water, Sanitation, and Hygiene (WASH) program to aid the people who have fled from the Islamic State of Iraq and Syria.

-I am working in Dohuk, which is a city about 40 kilometers from Mosul.
+I am working in Dohuk, which is a city about 25 miles (40 km) from Mosul.
 Hundreds of thousands have fled from ISIS to this area where they are living in camps and unfinished buildings.
 Many of the displaced are Assyrian Christians and Yazidis.

 Dohuk is a modern city with many Western amenities, so it is a surreal experience to realize that such a horrendous conflict is an hour’s drive away.
 The occasional rumble of a distant airstrike is a particularly visceral reminder.
 Despite the relative wealth of the city, the massive influx of people has overwhelmed the area, leading to people living in extreme poverty.

 One of the most startling examples of this is in an unfinished 18-room school building in an otherwise normal village on the outskirts of Dohuk.

 When I assessed the site, I found 620 Yazidis experiencing severe shortage of clean water, a single functioning toilet, and an outbreak of scabies (a mite that burrows in the skin and causes an itchy rash).
 The building also has numerous falling hazards for children, is overcrowded, has no lighting, is cold, and has no safe, clean areas for children to play and learn.

 The families fled from Sinjar, a province hit particularly hard by ISIS, and the children in the school have no place to forget the tragedy they are living in.